 In such circumstances we would always encourage you to contact us at the earliest opportunity as we may be able to simply resolve or put the issue right for you.

 If, however, you do feel that a complaint is appropriate, the housing services complaints guide - available in the related document section of this web page - sets out how the council will deal with complaints relating to its social (council) housing services.
 By this we mean those services delivered to council tenants in council homes.
 All complaints (housing specific and non-housing) will be dealt with under our Complaints and compliments policy; this sets out how the council will deal with complaints.

 Our investigations will:

 - review the history of the situation and examine relevant documentation

-- carry out interviews with employees or relevant persons.
+- carry out interviews with employees and/or relevant people.

 Our decision making will be: